-School days are full force at Momma’s Family Household and that includes desk drawer essentials.
+School days are in full force at Momma’s Family Household and that includes desk drawer essentials.
 I am revamping the office, play areas and a newer desk area for my son.
 In going through the process of clutter busting and organizing I rediscovered my desk drawers.
 I found quite a few things that I no longer really need in that little-hidden nest.
 I have also discovered a few items that have disappeared over the last month that either need to be found or replaced.
 I am going to blame this on the desk gnomes.
 Gnomes apparently adore Sharpie markers, purple pens, and lip balm.
 My purple pens get me through the busy seasons, like back to school and the holidays.

 Gnome in the Home Tabletop Zen Garden